entropia/web-info-screen/README.md

 1. Clone this repository to any web server fulfilling the requirements listed above
 2. Set the `public` folder as your web root directory

+## Client Setup

+1. Start your web browser and navigate to the URL where you made this web application available
+2. Enter full screen to hide any controls or different content on your screen

+Or even better: Automate these steps, for example with a script that is executed when your device has started, or with solutions such as the kiosk mode of Chromium or Firefox.

 ## Features & Modules

 | Data                                                          | Source              |